dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 Dapr addresses these challenges by providing a service invocation API that acts similar to a reverse proxy with built-in service discovery, while leveraging built-in distributed tracing, metrics, error handling, encryption and more.

 Dapr uses a sidecar architecture.
 To invoke an application using Dapr:
-- You use the `invoke` API on any Dapr instance.
+- You use the `invoke` API on the Dapr instance.
 - The sidecar programming model encourages each application to talk to its own instance of Dapr.
 - The Dapr instances discover and communicate with each other.